Bovey Valley Woods

 Animals

-A well-known haunt for bird watchers, Bovey Valley is brimming with spring migrant birds.
+A well-known haunt for bird watchers, the lush temperate rainforest of Bovey Valley attracts a myriad of spring migrant birds.
 Look for the rare Dartford warbler, the brightly-coloured kingfisher or the pied flycatcher, which arrives from Africa each spring to breed.

 Watchful visitors might spot signs of the tiny hazel dormouse, such as nibbled nuts along the woodland floor, while at night Bovey Valley comes alive with bats as they hunt on the wing.
 The river is home to otter, salmon, brown and sea trout, as well as the rare bullhead fish, and Dartmoor ponies graze in the wildflower meadows.